-Grower-focused, animated, and diagrammatic explanation of Insecticide Resistance Management and the importance of Mode of Action.
-(Links to other language versions are available on the Outreach Team page)
+Grower-focused, animated, and diagrammatic explanations of Insecticide Resistance Management and the importance of Mode of Action.

 An Integrated Approach to IRM

 The most effective strategy to combat insecticide resistance is to do everything possible to prevent it occurring in the first place.
 To this end, crop specialists recommend IRM programs as one part of a larger IPM approach covering three basic components: monitoring pest complexes in the field for changes in population density, focusing on economic injury levels and integrating multiple control strategies.

 Insecticides should be used only if insects are numerous enough to cause economic losses that exceed the cost of the insecticide plus application, or where there is a threat to public health.
 Exceptions are in-furrow, at-planting or seed treatments for early season pests that from experience it is known usually reach damaging levels annually.
 Farmers are always encouraged to consult their local advisors about economic thresholds of target pests in their areas.

 Incorporate as many different control strategies as possible including the use of synthetic insecticides, biological insecticides, beneficial insects (predators/parasites), cultural practices, transgenic plants (where allowed), crop rotation, pest-resistant crop varieties and chemical attractants or deterrents.

 Applications of insecticide must be timed correctly, targeting the most vulnerable life stage of the insect pest.
 The use of spray rates and application intervals recommended by the manufacturer and in compliance with local agricultural extension regulations is essential.

 It is important to mix and apply insecticides carefully.
 As resistance increases, the margin for error in terms of insecticide dose, timing, coverage, etc., assumes even greater importance.
 Recommendations from manufacturers and local advisors should be followed.